 Missouri Summer Composition Institute

-The Missouri Summer Composition Institute (June 21-26, 2021) is an exciting opportunity for some of Missouri’s young composers to come together for one week of learning and interacting with other creative minds.
-Participants will receive composition lessons from MU faculty and compose a piece to be premiered at the end of the week by members of the Khemia Ensemble.
+The Missouri Summer Composition Institute (June 10-17, 2023) is an exciting opportunity for some of Missouri’s young composers to come together for one week of learning and interacting with other creative minds.
+The deadline for applications is Friday, May 5th at 11:59 p.m.
+All accepted students will be able to participate FREE.

 We're excited to be able to offer the camp in person!
 Accepted students can expect high-quality instruction and a face-to-face experience with our faculty, as well as presentations, workshops, and a performance/recording by renowned musicians of a professional ensemble that will bring their compositions to life.